 Southern California Bight anchovy, sardine, squid

-In January 1999, NOAA ESRL Chemical Sciences Division (formerly the Environmental Technology Laboratory) and the State of California Department of Fish and Game conducted an experiment with FLOE in California to see if we could detect squid.
+In January 1999, NOAA ESRL Chemical Sciences Division (formerly the Environmental Technology Laboratory) and the State of California Department of Fish and Game conducted an experiment with FLOE in California to detect squid.
 FLOE was reinstalled on the King Air and we flew around the southern California coast.
 The squid were plentiful as were the squid fishermen.

 The following images are graphs of data.
 The X axis is time in seconds and the Y axis is depth in meters.
 The laser fires 30 shots per second.
 There are 60 seconds worth of data plotted, so these graphs represent 1800 shots from the laser.
 The aircraft we used was flying at about 75 m/s (meters per second), so 60 seconds represents about 4.5 Km in distance.
 To learn more about FLOE's hardware, refer to the instrumentation.

 |Image 1: 1/11/99, 21:49 PST, 34 degrees 3 minutes N, 119 degrees 0 minutes W. The thick line at about 25 m is the bottom.
 The lighter areas above the bottom at 10-15 and at 50-55 s are squid.
 Higher resolution image 1||Image 2: 1/11/99, 21:07 PST, 33 degrees 55 minutes N, 119 degrees 59 minutes W. There is a group of squid at 10 -12 s that is a few m from the bottom.
 A much larger group is at 30-35 s, and extends up to 10 m below the surface.
 Higher resolution image 2|